-- a) Agree with the authority the procedures to confirm within the scope of its organisational capability per DASR 21.A.14(c), modification, or an instruction for continuing airworthiness, or a modification to the flight manual or a modification to the maintenance manual being already approved by a recognized NAA.
-Such procedures shall include obtaining the ICA and manuals related to the change and addressing any caveats or conditions of the NAA recognition. - b) Develop its own internal procedure addressing the following points as agreed with the Authority: - i. confirm the certification is within the scope, conditions and caveats specific to DASA Recognition of the certifying NAA; - ii.
-Identification of any CRE deltas requiring assessment - iii. confirm no CRE delta impacts consumption of the NAA approved product - iii.
-Document to formalize the declaration of applicability and conditions - iv.
-Records - c) Assessment results should be documented and recorded.
+- a) Agree with the authority the procedures to assess within the scope of its organisational capability per DASR 21.A.14(c), a modification, or an instruction for continuing airworthiness, or a modification to the flight manual or a modification to the maintenance manual being already approved by a recognized NAA.
+Such procedures shall include obtaining the ICA and manuals related to the change and addressing any caveats or conditions of the NAA recognition. - b) Develop its own internal procedure addressing the following points as agreed with the Authority: - i. confirm the certification is within the scope, conditions and caveats specific to DASA Recognition of the certifying NAA; - ii. identification of any CRE deltas requiring assessment; - iii. confirm no CRE delta impacts applicability of the NAA approved product; - iii. document to formalise the declaration of applicability and conditions - iv records - c) Assessment results should be documented and recorded.
 These records should be easily accessible to the Authority for sample check. - d) The declaration of applicability should be signed by an appropriate authorised signatory.